Associate Professor, Phyllis J. Washington College of Education at the University of Montana.

 Co-Chair, Human and Family Development

 Associate Professor.
-Department of Teaching and Learning, College of Education and Human Sciences, University of Montana.
+Department of Teaching and Learning, College of Education, University of Montana.

 Faculty/Co-Chair.
 Human and Family Development Minor Program, College of Humanities and Sciences, University of Montana.